bennkeel/bennkeel.github.io/_dataprojects/2022-12-01-amsterdamZestimate.md

 ---
 title: Amsterdam AirBnB Price Estimation
-subtitle: Researching and modeling AirBnBs for a high demand tourism market.
+subtitle: Researching and modeling AirBnB prices to benefit a high demand tourism market
 date: 2022-12-01 00:00:00
 description: Amsterdam, like many high-tourism cities, has an issue with balancing its tourism experience with the local supply of housing and resident quality of life.
 My group created a price estimation model and a sample app to target potential new hosts outside the most popular areas of the city.
-featured_image: /amsterdam/building.jpg
+featured_image: /amsterdam/map_thumbnail_upscale.jpg
-accent_color: '#4C60E6'
+accent_color: '#838383'
 gallery_images:
-  - /amsterdam/building.jpg
+  - /amsterdam/map_thumbnail_upscale.jpg
 ---

 **Project at the University of Pennsylvania, Fall 2022**